hebbianloop/Surfer-gems/README.md

 ## Usage
 Want to help us fill this in?
 See _Contributing_ below.

+## Web Reports
+See https://seldamat.github.io/Surfer-webgems for a demo of web reports.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`